AlehBarushka/alehBarushka/README.md

 <br/>

-### At the moment:
+### At the moment i'm:
-  I am engaged in mobile cross-platform development on React Native.
+  - engaged in mobile cross-platform development on React Native.
-  I am studying mobile development for android on Kotlin
+  - studying mobile development for android on Kotlin

 ### Languages and Tools: